This article was written by 3rd-Degree Roger Gracie Jiu-Jitsu Black Belt Nicolas Gregoriades.

 1. Learn to strike

-You don’t need to be a world-class striker but you will need to have a basic knowledge of either boxing or muay thai.
-Pay particular attention to the defensive aspects such as footwork and head movement.
+You don’t need to be a world-class striker but you will need to have a basic knowledge of either boxing or Muay Thai.
+Pay particular attention to defensive aspects such as footwork and head movement.
 Most importantly, learn and understand what it takes to close the distance when you are in striking range.

 2. Fight from the top